NP-completeness: Solving NP-complete problems

-One example of a heuristic algorithm is a suboptimal $O(n\log n)$ greedy coloring algorithm used for graph coloring during the register allocation phase of some compilers, a technique called graph-coloring global register allocation.
-Each vertex is a variable, edges are drawn between variables which are being used at the same time, and colors indicate the register assigned to each variable.
-Because most RISC machines have a fairly large number of general-purpose registers, even a heuristic approach is effective for this application.

 Completeness under different types of reduction

 In the definition of NP-complete given above, the term reduction was used in the technical meaning of a polynomial-time many-one reduction.

 Another type of reduction is polynomial-time Turing reduction.
 A problem $\scriptstyle X$ is polynomial-time Turing-reducible to a problem $\scriptstyle Y$ if, given a subroutine that solves $\scriptstyle Y$ in polynomial time, one could write a program that calls this subroutine and solves $\scriptstyle X$ in polynomial time.
 This contrasts with many-one reducibility, which has the restriction that the program can only call the subroutine once, and the return value of the subroutine must be the return value of the program.

 If one defines the analogue to NP-complete with Turing reductions instead of many-one reductions, the resulting set of problems won't be smaller than NP-complete; it is an open question whether it will be any larger.

 Another type of reduction that is also often used to define NP-completeness is the logarithmic-space many-one reduction which is a many-one reduction that can be computed with only a logarithmic amount of space.
 Since every computation that can be done in logarithmic space can also be done in polynomial time it follows that if there is a logarithmic-space many-one reduction then there is also a polynomial-time many-one reduction.
 This type of reduction is more refined than the more usual polynomial-time many-one reductions and it allows us to distinguish more classes such as P-complete.
 Whether under these types of reductions the definition of NP-complete changes is still an open problem.
 All currently known NP-complete problems are NP-complete under log space reductions.
 All currently known NP-complete problems remain NP-complete even under much weaker reductions such as $AC_0$ reductions and $NC_0$ reductions.
 Some NP-Complete problems such as SAT are known to be complete even under polylogarithmic time projections.
 It is known, however, that AC^{0} reductions define a strictly smaller class than polynomial-time reductions.